-The European Parliament and the European Council tasked EASA to manage a single European system for vetting the safety performance of foreign air carriers.
+The European Parliament and the Council tasked EASA to manage a single European system for vetting the safety performance of foreign air carriers.
 In doing so, EASA issues safety authorisations to foreign air carriers when satisfied that they comply with minimum international (ICAO) safety standards.

 Applicability of Part-TCO

 Any third-country operator that intends to perform commercial air transport (CAT) operations into, within or out of any of the following territories requires a TCO authorisation issued by EASA: